|··· LEADERSHIP TEAM ···|

 He initiated Faith & Justice PHX, which joins church and community in a righteous response to systemic injustice and is currently forming projects with the PHX PD.
 Warren is on the board of the Surge Network and most recently the Governor’s Council for Child Safety and Family Empowerment and the newly formed African-American Advisory Council Board for the Maricopa County's Sheriff's Office under newly elected Sheriff Paul Penzone.
 He is a graduate of Phoenix Seminary with a Master of Arts in Ministry.

 He was awarded as one of the "Top 40 diverse leaders under 40" for pastoring and social activism by the Greater Phoenix Urban League Young Professionals.
+He is a 2018 recipient of the Arizona Martin Luther King, Jr. "Living the Dream" award for his active work as a leader in the community.
 He serves as the Director of Church Recruitment for Harvest of Hope Family Services, Inc., which equips churches to start foster care ministries to foster and adopt children from group homes.
 Warren is also the author of DiRTY CHRiSTiANiTY: We've Left Something Out of The Gospel.

 Speaker Request Form